Instructions:

 Amount from funds used:

-Total education expenses allowed for the credit:
+Total education expenses qualified for the credit:

 Amount from funds used: (Use all funds Maximize expenses) ?
 Use all allocates all scholarship(s) available, after any designated as taxable in the funding sources tab, to qualified expenses before diverting allowed amounts to nonqualified expenses.
 The optimizer uses this option as it cycles through taxable amounts.